peace195/peace195.github.io/_posts/2017-07-05-choose-distinct-units-in-lstm.md

 Here is the solution.
 We will use an additional **masking layer** after the LSTM layer.
 It is a binary vector that ís 1.0 for aspect position, 0.0 for the others.
 We multiply LSTM layer with masking layer.
-Then, we compute softmax, cross entropy and gradient descent as normally.
+Then, we compute softmax, cross entropy, and gradient descent as usually.

  <img src="https://raw.githubusercontent.com/peace195/peace195.github.io/master/images/mask.png" alt="bilstm"/>